pistegamez/duckface/README.md

 - credits screen
 - version of Cheeks that blows upward
 - ice cream -> freeze enemies
-- upside down slopes
+- actual collisions upside down slopes
 - duckface push animation
 - localization support
-- multiple collision boxes for sprites
+- add sprite and or tile collision info to collisionboxes

 ### Known Bugs
 - skipping title with touch does not work